agjacome/fp-scala-dlm-workshop/04_transformations/slides.md

 val aMultiElementList: List[String] = "a" :: "b" :: "c" :: Nil
 ```

-Just for the sake of making more explicit the fact that Lists are recursive,
+For the sake of making explicit that Lists are recursive, the Cons syntax is
-we'll use the Cons syntax in these slides
+used in these slides

 ---